sts10/random_username_generator/README.markdown

 1. Clone down the repo
 2. Have Rust installed
 3. Run `cargo run` or `cargo run --release`

-The executable is `rug`, so if you run `cargo install --path .` you'd be able to use `rug` to run the program.

 ## On the words used